 Of course, in the years when profits are low, there is no certainty that a junior partner will earn more than the director/senior associates in your firm.
-It is probably fair to say that as a partner in a Big 4 or Magic Circle firm, your drawings (i.e. share of the firm’s profits) will be substantial.
+It is probably fair to say that as a partner in a Big 4 or Magic Circle firm, your drawings (i.e. a share of the firm’s profits) will be substantial.
 (See how much do Big 4 partners earn).

 The disadvantages of making partner

 The sad fact is only a small percentage of people who start in the professions will make it to partner.
 You only have to look at the pyramid structure of a firm to realise this.
 Not everyone is cut out to make partner.
-After all, it takes a multi-talented lawyer or accountant to do the three things all partners need to do well; being great with clients, winning new business, leading and managing a team. (see find out why partners need to be a triple threat) In my opinion, far too many people in the professions have put their life on hold in the hope of making partner, and then not making it.
+After all, it takes a multi-talented professional to do the three roles all partners need to do well; Business Winner, Client Relationship Manager, and Team Leader.
+(Find out why partners need to be a triple threat) If any one of these three things are really not what you want to do long term, then you will struggle to excel as a partner in not just your firm but in any professional practice.

-I’m going to be controversial here.
-The prime time for making a move to partner is in your 30s.
-From late 20s to late 30s, this is the decade when many professionals actively build up their profile in order to generate a client following.
-This takes time and dedication, often outside of the normal working hours.
-However, many professionals, both male and female, don’t want to sacrifice family life, or the chance of having a family, just to make it to partner.
+Many professionals, both male and female, don’t want to sacrifice family life, or the chance of having a family, just to make it to partner.
 Many firms have brought in initiatives to aim to keep more of their high potential female talent.
 The sad fact remains that working 60+ hour weeks doesn’t sit well with the delights and challenges of parenthood.
 (Particularly when both parents are working full time).
-Very often the only way to combine making it to the top of the professions with having a family, is either have one parent staying-at-home, getting a full time nanny, or downshifting to a smaller firm where there is more flexibility over working hours.
+Very often the only way to combine making it to the top of the professions with having a family, is either have one parent staying-at-home, getting a full-time nanny, or downshifting to a smaller firm where there is more flexibility over working hours

 Only you can decide whether you want to be a partner or not.
 If, by the end of your reflection, you do, then don’t waste any time and read our numerous resources on making partner: